pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

     - import
 ---

-Last year, we [introduced a new feature]({{< relref "blog/pulumi-import-generate-iac-for-existing-cloud-resources" >}}) for Pulumi that allowed you to import existing infrastructure into your Pulumi program.
+Last year, we [introduced a new Pulumi feature]({{< relref "blog/pulumi-import-generate-iac-for-existing-cloud-resources" >}}) that allows you to import existing infrastructure into your Pulumi program.
 Not only did it bring the resource into the Pulumi state file, but it could generate the source code for your Pulumi program too.
-Today, we're excited to announce that we've listened to feedback and delivered a plethora of updates an fixes to streamline the import experience; to make it **more useful**, **more convenient**, and **more powerful**.
+Today, we're excited to announce that we've listened to feedback and delivered a plethora of updates and fixes to streamline the import experience; to make it **more useful**, **more convenient**, and **more powerful**.

 At Pulumi, we understand that many cloud engineers and platform teams around the world don't have the luxury of greenfield projects, more often than not we're stuck with the impossible task of "refactoring" or "migrating" existing projects to more modern stacks to help increase team productivity, velocity, and stability.
 These projects aren't trivial and we want to make it easier for teams and organizations to bring their infrastructure into a cloud engineering world.
-Oh, and worry not you lucky greenfielders ... even if you just wanna ClickOps your way through some resources and import them into your program; that's gonna work just fine too; we won't tell if you don't 😉
+Oh, and worry not you lucky greenfielders ... even if you just wanna ClickOps your way through some resources and import them into your program; that's gonna work just fine too; we won't tell if you don't 😉.

-To help you understand the changes we've made to help you on your journey, let's take a look at some side by sides examples of how import used to work vs. what we're releasing today.
+To help you understand the changes we've made to help you on your journey, let's take a look at some side-by-side examples of how `pulumi import` used to work vs. what we're releasing today.

 ### Example: AWS S3 Bucket

 Previously when importing an S3 bucket, we would set the default values for properties like `acl` and `forceDestroy`.
-The new behavior will not include properties with default values in the generated code, keeping your code more inline with how you'd write it yourself.
+The new behavior will not include properties with default values in the generated code, keeping your code inline with how you'd write it yourself.
 Artisanal codegen for the artisanal cloud engineer.

 #### Code Comparison